enjayh/tislio/docs/design.md

 - I want a simple lists.
 - Be a desktop or mobile application (not a web application).
 - Store data in a single file that the user can manually sync.
-- A note must be in one or more lists.
+- A note must be in one lists.

 ## Data Model